Skip to main content

 There are two main approaches that people explore when adjusting their smoking habits:

-Three Stages of the Process
+The Three Stages of Quitting

 Breaking the process into manageable stages can make transitioning easier.